Introduction

 }

-This basic test will make sure we don't panic on any of the list of operations.
+The basic test we constructed above will make sure we don't panic on any of the list of operations.
 We can take it to the next step by using a test oracle to make sure the behavior of MySet is actually correct.
 Here we'll use HashSet from the std library:

 use bolero::{check, generator::*};